swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/02/27-whats-new-in-hummingbird-2/27-whats-new-in-hummingbird-2.md

 ## Swift concurrency

 Hummingbird 2 was built using the modern Swift concurrency APIs.
 Most of the NIO event loop references are replaced with async / await functions and calls.
-Structured concurrency is present all around the codebase and the project components, such as `HBRequest`, are thread safe thanks to the `Sendable` conformance.
+Structured concurrency is present all around the codebase and the project components, such as ``Request``, are thread safe thanks to the ``Sendable`` conformance.

 Before the async / await feature adoption, some components had a `HBAsync` prefix.
 Those are now removed from the v2 library.
-For example`HBAsyncMiddleware` is now `MiddlewareProtocol` or `HBAsyncResponder` is simply called `HTTPResponder`.
+For example`HBAsyncMiddleware` is now ``MiddlewareProtocol`` or `HBAsyncResponder` is simply called ``HTTPResponder``.

 It is worth to mention that HB2 is prepared for Swift 6, the project also compiles against the experimental `StrictConcurrency=complete` feature flag.